uclasystem/VQPy/README.md

-            cls_type={"car": Vehicle, "truck": Vehicle}, # mappings from detection class to VObj tasks=[ListMovingVehicle()], # a list of Queries to apply video_path=args.path, # the path of the queried video save_folder=args.save_folder # result of query will be saved as a json file in this folder )
+            cls_type={"car": Vehicle, "truck": Vehicle}, # mappings from detection class to VObj tasks=[ListMovingVehicle()], # a list of Queries to apply video_path=args.path, # the path of the queried video save_folder=args.save_folder, # result of query will be saved as a json file in this folder detector_name="yolox", # optional, specify the name of user's own model detector_model_dir=args.pretrained_model_dir # optional, specify the directory of user's pretrained model )
 ```